Price Heterogeneity as a Source of Heterogeneous Demand: Stable Price Heterogeneity and Preference Heterogeneity

 \end{proposition}

+The proof of this proposition uses Afriat's Theorem and can be found in the Appendix.
 To interpret this result, we first consider the case where prices vary across consumers ({\em in fact}) with $\overline{\mathbf{p}}^{t}$ being the average price vector at observation $t$.
 Then Proposition \ref{prop-indistinct} tells us that, provided each agent's demand is rationalizable and price heterogeneity is stable, the average price $\overline{\mathbf{p}}^{t}$ is a good substitute for the true price $\mathbf{p}^{i, t}$, in the sense that it does not destroy the rationalizability of the data.
 In the second interpretation, where $\mathbf{p}^{i, t}$ is agent $i$'s perceived price, this proposition tells us that stable price misperception is undetectable: the agent's behavior is indistinguishable from someone who perceives prices correctly and is maximizing utility.

+Our result supports this practice of focusing on preference heterogeneity yet ignoring price heterogeneity in empirical work, even when price heterogeneity is prevalent.

-\textbf{Cross-Sectional Data Environment.} Proposition \ref{prop-indistinct} has the following immediate corollary for cross-sectional data sets: {\em for any stable price distribution ${\cal P}=\{\mathbf{p}^{i,t}\}_{(i,t)\in N\times T}$, the cross sectional data set ${\cal D}=\{E^t,\overline{\mathbf{p}}^t\}_{t\in T}$ is RUM-rationalizable if and only if there are sorting functions $\{\sigma^t\}_{t\in T}$ and strictly increasing and continuous utility functions $u^i:\mathbb{R}^K_+\to\mathbb{R}$ such that for each $i\in N$ and $t\in T$, } In other words, the insertion of stable price heterogeneity does not destroy RUM-rationalizability: if ${\cal D}=\{E^t,\overline{\mathbf{p}}^t\}_{t\in T}$ is a cross-sectional data set collected from a population of consumers who maximize (heterogenous) increasing and continuous utility functions under prices with stable heterogeneity, then $\cal D$ will be RUM-rationalizable.
+\textbf{Cross-Sectional Data Environment.} Proposition \ref{prop-indistinct} has the following immediate corollary for cross-sectional data sets: {\em for any stable price distribution ${\cal P}=\{\mathbf{p}^{i,t}\}_{(i,t)\in N\times T}$, the cross-sectional data set ${\cal D}=\{E^t,\overline{\mathbf{p}}^t\}_{t\in T}$ is RUM-rationalizable if and only if there are sorting functions $\{\sigma^t\}_{t\in T}$ and strictly increasing and continuous utility functions $u^i:\mathbb{R}^K_+\to\mathbb{R}$ such that for each $i\in N$ and $t\in T$, } In other words, RUM-rationalizability is not destroyed by the insertion of stable price heterogeneity: if ${\cal D}$ is a cross-sectional data set collected from a population of consumers who maximize (heterogeneous) increasing and continuous utility functions under prices with stable heterogeneity, then $\cal D$ will be RUM-rationalizable.
 It follows that the observable implications of the random utility model (such as that depicted in Figure 1) remain precisely the same even if there is stable price heterogeneity among agents in the population.

-The proof of Proposition \ref{prop-indistinct} is a straightforward application of Afriat's Theorem.
-It is based on the observation that distorting prices of good $k$ by real numbers $\lambda_{i,k}$, which are independent of $t$, does not (in a sense) change an agent's revealed preference relations.